 When determining the number of equity awards to be granted to each executive, the committee generally considers several factors, including the position and level of responsibility of the executive, the executive's tenure with us, and survey data regarding the level of equity ownership by executives with similar titles and levels of responsibility at the surveyed companies.
 The committee also takes into account our achievement of significant milestones during the period prior to the grant date, such as completing financing transactions or receiving regulatory clearance or approval to commercialize products.
-More recently, the committee has also considered that (i) the vast majority of our outstanding option awards to employees are substantially "out of the money", and therefore lack meaningful retention incentive, and (ii) the fact that there are limited shares available for future issuance under the 2013 Plan, aside from the shares underlying outstanding stock option awards.

-In May 2017, in light of the various factors described above, our independent directors approved the grant of stock options to each of our named executive officers pursuant to the 2013 Plan as set forth in the table below:
+In February 2016, the independent directors of our board of directors approved the grant of the following number of stock options to each of our named executive officers pursuant to the 2013 Plan as follows, including an award to Mr. Hansen as an inducement for his joining our company:

+Aggregate

+Number of

+Option

-Name Aggregate Number of Option Awards (#)(1)
+Name Awards (#)

-Kim D. Blickenstaff 31,500
+Kim D. Blickenstaff 236,850

-John Cajigas 10,500
+John Cajigas 84,600

-Brian B. Hansen 10,500
+Brian B. Hansen 135,000

-John F. Sheridan 10,500
+John F. Sheridan 84,600